lquesada/voxatron-in-a-web/README.md

 You can replace cartridge.png and thumbnail.png with any cartridge and thumbnail you want.

 If this doesn't work, perhaps the cartridge was removed.
 Find a new cartridge ID from voxatron bbs that works.
 Look for widget.php.
 An example of valid ID is 7705.

+I only wrote this script.
+All credit on Voxatron goes to lexaloffle.com.